What It Means to Be a Child of God

 It means you are:

-• Held in the Trinity’s divine affection.
+• Being held in the Trinity’s divine affection.

-• Included in the Trinity’s divine communion.
+• Being included in the Trinity’s divine communion.

-• Empowered by the Trinity’s divine inheritance.
+• Being gifted the Trinity’s divine inheritance.

 This is the essence of being a child of God: